 Tax Avoidance Strategies for New Biden Tax Hikes?
 (Jim, San Diego)

-“Hi Guys, I was wondering if you have begun devising tax avoidance strategies to cope with what appears to be a tsunami of tax changes from the Biden administration.
-My concern is that they jamb these changes down our throats, effective Jan 1, 2022 and that we might need to have our counter strategies in place by 12/31/21.”
+Joe: We got Jim in San Diego.
+He goes, “Hi guys.
+I was wondering if you have begun devising tax avoidance strategies to cope with what appears to be a tsunami of tax changes from the Biden administration?
+My concern is that they jam these changes down our throats effective January 1st, 2022, and that we might need to have our counter strategies in place.”

 Wash Sale Rules for Selling Stock (Jason)

-“Yeah hey I got a question for Big Al. Let’s say I have some shares of a stock and I only hold it for a few days after buying it?
-And then I sell all the shares at a loss and never buy it back again.
+Jason: “Yeah.
+Hey, I got a question for Big Al. Let’s say I have some shares of a stock and I only hold it for a few days after buying it.
+And then I sell all the shares at a loss and never buy back again.
 Would this be a wash sale?
-Because I believe you’re supposed to hold the stock for at least 30 days before selling at a loss in order to avoid a wash sale.
-So I’m not sure.
-Again, I have – let’s say I own Google on January 1st, I sell all my Google on January 5th and I never buy it back again.
-At a loss.
-Could I deduct that loss?
-Thanks a lot, bye.”
+Because I believe you’re supposed to hold the stock for at least 30 days before selling at a loss in order to avoid a wash sale?
+So, I’m not sure.
+Again, I have, say on Google on January 1st, I sell all my Google on January 5th, and I never buy it back again, at a loss.
+Could I do deduct that loss?
+Thanks a lot, guys.”

 Roth Conversion Rules When Working or Retired (Wynn)

-- How can you transfer 401K to Roth IRA when you’re already retired?
-Will there be transfer penalties or tax imposed, if ever?
+“Can you transfer for 401(k) to a Roth IRA when you’re already retired?
+Will there be transfer penalties or taxes imposed?”